surface-ui/surface/README.md

   * `:show` - Conditionally shows/hides an HTML tag, keeping the rendered alement in the DOM even when the value is `false`.

-  * `:bindings` - Defines the name of the variables (bindings) in the current scope that represent the values passed internally by the component when calling the `@content` function.
+  * `:let` - Binds the input props passed by the slot when calling the `inner_content` function to the current scope.

   * `:on-[event]` - Sets a `phx` event binding defining the component itself as the default handler (target).
 This is the prefered way to use `phx` events in **Surface** as it can